jakobm101/spiced-quiz-html/README.md

 To begin, perform the following tasks:

-- Create a `.gitignore` file and add `.DS_Store` and `.vscode` to the file.
-- Create a remote repository and connect it to the local repository.
-- Create the `index.html` and `styles.css` files.
 - Ensure that the CSS file is loaded in the HTML document.

 ## Resources